 - This Gluten-Free Brownie Cake tastes super rich, chocolaty and creamy.
 The texture is somewhere between a dense, fudgy brownie and a light, airy cake.

 Much like product labels, there are recipe labels, provided by their authors.
 Based on how I feel about package labels, it won't surprise you that I typically only label recipes as gluten-free when they're not inherently gluten-free.

-There are two categories of gluten-free recipes: those that are inherently gluten-free – like salads and meat dishes – and those that are usually made with gluten and require substitutions, like cookies and cakes.
-So today’s gluten-free brownie cake recipe gets the label.
+There are those that are inherently gluten-free – like salads (sans croutons), and those that are usually made with gluten and require substitutions, like cookies and cakes.
+So today's gluten-free brownie cake recipe gets the label.

 Phew, that was a lot.
 I hope you're still here, still hungry!

 And I hope you're in the mood for what I hope might be the best gluten-free brownies you've ever tried!